jhpyle/docassemble/_docs/functions.md

 changed using this function; these attributes are used only for selecting the user whose information is going to be changed.

-This function will only work if the user running the interview that calls the function is logged in.
+This function will only work if the user in the interview session that calls the function is logged in.

 Here is an example of a code block that updates the name of the user: